 During the Year, the Company had certain loans (the "Loans") from its related parties, namely Citychamp, Mr. Shang Jianguang, Mr. Halim Teguh and Mr. He Wen.
 The Loans are unsecured, interest bearing at 5% to 6% per annum and repayable within one year from the drawn down date, the details of the Loans are set out in note 20 to the consolidated financial statements.
+During the Year, the Company had bank borrowings of HK\$13,000,000, which was partly secured by an assignment of insurance policy (the "Assignment of Insurance") in the bank's standard form executed by a fellow subsidiary of the Company as policy holder to assign by way of security to the bank all the rights title, interests and benefits acceptable to the bank and the proceeds of such policy, free from all encumbrances, the details of the bank borrowings are set out in note 22 to the consolidated financial statements.

-During the Year, as (i) Citychamp is the controlling shareholder of the Company; (ii) Mr. Shang is the CEO of Citychamp; (iii) Mr. Halim is the Executive Director of Citychamp; and (iv) Mr. He is a connected person of the Company, each of the Loans constitutes a connected transaction under Chapter 14A of the Listing Rules.
-However, given the Loans are financial assistance received by the Company from its connected persons on normal commercial terms or better and they are not secured by any assets of the Company, the Loans are fully exempt from the reporting, annual review, announcement and independent shareholders' approval requirements pursuant to Rule 14A.90 of the Listing Rules.
+During the Year, as (i) Citychamp is the controlling shareholder of the Company; (ii) Mr. Shang is the Executive Director of the Company in the past 12 months; (iii) Mr. Halim is the Executive Director of the Company; and (iv) Mr. He is a connected person of the Company, each of the Loans and the Assignment of Insurance constitute connected transactions under Chapter 14A of the Listing Rules.
+However, given the Loans and the Assignment of Insurance are financial assistance received by the Company from its connected persons on normal commercial terms or better and they are not secured by any assets of the Company, the Loans and the Assignment of Insurance are fully exempt from the reporting, annual review, announcement and independent shareholders' approval requirements pursuant to Rule 14A.90 of the Listing Rules.